jquery/jquery-migrate/warnings.md

 # jQuery Migrate Plugin - Warning Messages

-**NOTE: This page lists the messages for jQuery Migrate 3.0.
-If you are using an earlier version, see the documentation on [the 1.x-stable branch](https://github.com/jquery/jquery-migrate/blob/1.x-stable/warnings.md).**
+**NOTE: This page lists the messages for jQuery Migrate 4.x.
+If you are using an earlier version, see the documentation on [the 1.x-stable branch](https://github.com/jquery/jquery-migrate/blob/1.x-stable/warnings.md) or [the 3.x-stable branch](https://github.com/jquery/jquery-migrate/blob/3.x-stable/warnings.md).**

 To allow developers to identify and fix compatibility issues when migrating older jQuery code, the development (uncompressed) version of the plugin generates console warning messages whenever any of its functionality is called.
 The messages only appear once on the console for each unique message.